shvenkat/dotfiles/colorscheme/lightbox/README.md

 ## Terminal emulator

-*   Option 1: Add both palettes to your terminal emulator settings.
+  * Option 1 (recommended): Add both palettes to your terminal emulator's ANSI color settings.
+Set the value of the TERM environment variable to indicate a 16-color terminal (e.g. xterm-16color, screen-16color-bce-s).
 To switch between light and dark palettes, use the appropriate feature of your emulator (e.g. profile switching).
 This method has the advantage that you do *not* need to switch the color scheme of every terminal application such as tmux and vim.
 The latter should be configured to use the solarized dark colorscheme _for both palettes_.

   * Option 2: Enable "true color" (24-bit) support in your terminal emulator.
     Add both palettes as separate color schemes to each terminal application and select the desired scheme in each application.